 Leo is spooked by something, so scrambles onto a log, growling and begins to bark.
 Suddenly, the hillside comes alive as a small herd of deer crash through the trees, in flight from another excited barking dog, The deer however, have the upper hand, they know all the tracks and escape routes.
 They sweep past us, twice.
 I bet they know this is a Sunday morning, their least favourite day of the week!

 Next up on the weirdness scale, a wall of roots and stones, at least 10 foot in circumference, that shields a well-trampled clearing, a good spot for the deer?
 What forces were at work to upend such a large tree, revealing this stoney underworld apron?

 The aerated soil is crunchy underfoot, a mix of pebbles, beechnuts, and twigs.
 We pass a large saw pit, criss-crossed with bike tracks as we follow a well-used single track uphill.
-The vegetation on this sunny slope quickly changes from the stark to timid signs of the first primroses and what will be another grand display of bluebells in April or May, as their tiny leaves break through the leaf cover.
+The vegetation on this sunny slope quickly changes from the stark to timid signs of the first primroses and what will be another grand display of bluebells in April or May, their tiny leaves breaking through the leaf cover.

 Do trees only fall uphill?
 From my unscientific study, I’d say yes they do.
 However, I was delighted to see that here and there, rebel trees had thrown themselves onto the fence downhill, in some places crushing it flat beneath their weight.
 Result!

 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 I would say it does.
 And judging from the unceasing movement and change that this stretch of forest has undergone, it must be a daily occurrence and therefore could be heard.